Nitemice/spotify-backup-gas/README.md

     grabbing the ID from the tail of the URL.
 + `removeMissingPlaylists`: This option will remove backed up playlist files if they do not match a current playlist, e.g. name changed, or deleted.
++ `downloadPlaylistCover`: This option will also download cover art for each playlist.

 ### 3. Load the script into a new Google Apps Script project